flexflow/FlexFlow/.github/README.md

 </p>

 ## Build/Install SpecInfer
 SpecInfer is built on top of FlexFlow.
 You can build/install SpecInfer by building the inference branch of FlexFlow.
-Please read the [instructions](INSTALL.md) for installing FlexFlow from source code.
+Please read the [instructions](../INSTALL.md) for building/installing FlexFlow from source code.
 If you would like to quickly try SpecInfer, we also provide pre-built Docker packages ([flexflow-cuda](https://github.com/flexflow/FlexFlow/pkgs/container/flexflow-cuda) with a CUDA backend, [flexflow-hip_rocm](https://github.com/flexflow/FlexFlow/pkgs/container/flexflow-hip_rocm) with a HIP-ROCM backend) with all dependencies pre-installed (N.B.: currently, the CUDA pre-built containers are only fully compatible with host machines that have CUDA 11.7 installed), together with [Dockerfiles](./docker) if you wish to build the containers manually.

 ## Run SpecInfer
 The source code of the SpecInfer pipeline is available at [this folder](../inference/spec_infer/).
 The SpecInfer executable will be available at `/build_dir/inference/spec_infer/spec_infer` at compilation.
 You can use the following command-line arguments to run SpecInfer: